bitswan-space/automation-operation-center/README.md

 curl -fsSL https://get.pnpm.io/install.sh | sh -
 ```

-restart your terminal if pnpm was just installed and get into the venv again.
+Restart your terminal if pnpm was just installed and get into the venv again.

-go to nextjs folder and install dependencies
+Go to nextjs folder and install dependencies.

 ```bash
 cd nextjs